MicrosoftDocs/powerquery-docs/powerquery-docs/fill-down-up.md

 ## To Fill Up

-Similarly to the Fill down operation, the fill up works on a column, but it finds the last value of the column and fills any null values in the previous rows until it finds a new value and then the same process occurs for that value until.
+In the same way as the Fill down operation, the fill up works on a column.
+But fill up finds the last value of the column and fills any null values in the previous rows until it finds a new value.
+Then the same process occurs for that value.
 This process continues until there are no more values in that column.

-In our example, we want to fill up on the Comments column.
-You'll notice that our Comments column doesn't have null values, but instead it has what appears to be empty cells.
-Before we can do the fill up operation, we need transform those empty spaces into null values.
-To make that happen, we simply select the column, go to the transform tab and select the option to Replace values.
+In the following example, you want to fill up the **Comments** column.
+You'll notice that your **Comments** column doesn't have null values.
+I instead, it has what appears to be empty cells.
+Before you can do the fill up operation, you need to transform those empty spaces into null values.
+To make that happen,select the column, go to the **Transform** tab, and select **Replace values**.

 ![](images/me-fill-down-up-replace-values.png)

-In the replace values window, we'll leave the "Value to find" completely blank and in the "Replace with" we'll type null:
+In the **Replace values** window, leave **Value to find** blank.
+In **Replace with**, enter **null**.

 ![](images/me-fill-down-up-replace-values-window.png)

 >[!NOTE]
->You can learn more about the Replace values operation see [Replace values](replace-values.md).
+>To learn more about the replace values operation see [Replace values](replace-values.md).

-Once all of our empty values are replaced for null values, we select the Comments column, go to the Transform tab and select the Fill up operation from the Any Column group:
+Once all of your empty values are replaced with null values, select the **Comments** column, go to the **Transform** tab, and then select **Fill > Up**.

 ![](images/me-fill-down-up-fill-up-icon.png)